miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 Mirage provides some primitives that let you write more flexible, powerful mocks.
 Let's see how they work by replacing our basic mock above.

-First, create an `author` model by running `ember g mirage-model author`.
+First, create an `author` model by running `ember g mirage:model author`.
 This generates the following file:

 ```js
 // mirage/models/author.js